-In Washington, your eligibility for permanent disability benefits is determined after you reach maximum medical improvement (MMI).
-Depending on the severity of your injuries, you may be eligible for a permanent partial disability award or a permanent total disability pension.
+Once your medical condition has stabilized, you will be evaluated to see if your injury or illness has left you with any permanent disability and, if so, to what extent.
+Depending on the severity of your disability, you may be eligible for a permanent partial disability award or a permanent total disability pension.

 Other severe impairments may also qualify as a permanent and total disability, but only if they prevent you from performing any type of work.

 The amount of your monthly pension benefit will be based on the amount of time-loss compensation you would receive for total temporary disability.
 You can choose a reduced pension in order to ensure that your designated beneficiary would continue receiving pension payments if you die of causes unrelated to your work injury or illness.

 Washington also provides other workers' compensation benefits, including:

 If you had to miss to work due to injury or illness, whether or not your condition was work-related, you might be eligible for benefits under Washington's new Paid Family and Medical Leave (PFML) program.
 Under PFML, you can receive up to 12 weeks of benefits of as much as 90 percent of your income, up to $1,327 per week (in 2022).

 Find more information at Washington's Paid Leave website.

 If L&I disputes your workers' comp claim or isn't paying all of the benefits you deserve, you should speak with a Washington workers' comp lawyer as soon as possible.
 A lawyer can evaluate your claim and help ensure that you receive the proper compensation.